Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Jury Duty and Court Appearances

-A faculty member who is summoned as a member of a jury panel or subpoenaed as a witness in a matter not involving the faculty member’s personal interests, is granted leave with pay and any jury or witness fees are retained by the faculty member; leave granted hereunder shall not affect a faculty member’s annual or sick leave balance.
+A faculty member who is summoned as a member of a jury panel, or subpoenaed as a witness in a matter not involving the faculty member’s personal interests, is granted administrative leave based on the total hours served as a juror or witness.
+Any jury or witness fees are retained by the faculty member.

-An appearance as an expert witness for which a faculty member receives professional compensation falls under the policies and rules of the University, and the BOT-UFF Agreement relative to outside employment/conflict of interest.
-Such an appearance may necessitate the faculty member requesting annual leave or, if a non-annual leave earning faculty member, may necessitate the faculty member seeking an adjustment of the work schedule.
+An appearance as an expert witness for which a faculty member receives professional compensation falls under the policies and rules of the University, and the BOT-UFF Collective Bargaining Agreement relevant to outside employment/conflict of interest.
+Such an appearance may necessitate the faculty member requesting annual leave or adjusting their work schedule.

 A faculty member involved in personal litigation during work hours must request annual leave.
 A faculty member who does not earn annual leave must seek an adjustment to the work schedule.